 - Age.
-Sleepwalking occurs more often in children than adults, and onset in adulthood is more likely related to other health conditions.
+Sleepwalking occurs more often in children than adults, and onset in adulthood is more likely related to other underlying conditions.

-Sleepwalking itself isn't necessarily a concern, but sleepwalkers can:
+Sleepwalking itself isn't necessarily a concern, but a person who sleepwalks can:

-- Easily hurt themselves — especially if they walk near furniture or stairs, wander outdoors, drive a car or eat something inappropriate during a sleepwalking episode
+- Hurt themselves — especially if they walk near furniture or stairs, wander outdoors, drive a car or eat something inappropriate during a sleepwalking episode

 - Experience prolonged sleep disruption, which can lead to excessive daytime sleepiness and possible school or behavior issues